sophietenhoor/book/book/workshop1/Workshop_1_Implement.md

 ---

 # Implementation

+> These pages show a preview of the assignment.
+Please fork and clone the assignment to work on it locally from [here](https://github.com/CIEM5000-2025/practice-assignments)

 In this notebook you will implement the matrix method and check it with some sanity checks.

 +++